apache/flink/docs/apis/streaming/windows.md

 how Flink deals with event time.

-You can specify for a windowed transformation how it should deal with late elements and how much lateness you allow.
+You can specify for a windowed transformation how it should deal with late elements and how much lateness is allowed.
 The parameter for this is called *allowed lateness*.
 This specifies by how much elements can be late.
+Elements that arrive within the allowed lateness are still put into windows and are considered when computing window results.
 If elements arrive after the allowed lateness they will be dropped.
 Flink will also make sure that any state held by the windowing operation is garbage collected once the watermark passes the end of a window plus the allowed lateness.

 You can specify an allowed lateness like this: